cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

     Get-MgBetaUser -Filter "userPrincipalName eq 'username@somedomain.com'" | FL
     ```

 6. Review the output field named **OnPremisesImmutableId**.
 If this field contains a data value, it means that the  user is not cloud-only.
-If the user is not cloud-only, create a cloud-only account for that user, assign the user to their respective roles and then remove the account that is not cloud-only from Microsoft Entra.
+If the user is not cloud-only, create a cloud-only account for that user, assign the user to their respective roles and then remove the account that is not cloud-only from Microsoft Entra ID.

 #### MS.ME-ID.7.4v1 Instructions